Haseebae/English_to_hinglish/README.md

 - The Devanagiri text is then parsed for direct English translations which are then replaced with the English counterparts.

 ##### Seq2Seq Training Architecture:
+- The script for training includes cells that can be used to load checkpoints and continue training
 ![seq2seq Lucidchart](https://github.com/Haseebae/English_to_hinglish_LSTM/assets/75690804/4aadaed3-6b0c-4665-a98d-92575c859d0c)

 ##### Inference:
+###### The inference script can be run from top to bottom in one go.
 - The trained model is loaded into the inference script.
 - It is set up in such a way that models can be switched out with newer models.
 - The seq2seq model is broken apart into the encoder and decoder.